Welcome to the NextUI documentation!

 In contrast to these libraries, NextUI is a complete UI library that provides a set of accessible and customizable components, hooks, and utilities.

-We created a TailwindCSS utility library called tailwind-variants that automatically handle TailwindCSS class conflicts.
+We created a TailwindCSS utility library called tailwind-variants that automatically handles TailwindCSS class conflicts.
 This ensures your custom classes will consistently override the default ones, eliminating any duplication.

 Yes, NextUI is written in TypeScript and has full support for it.